solana-foundation/solana-improvement-documents/proposals/0106-paritioned-epoch-rewards-pda.md

 The owning program will be the Sysvar program id:
 `Sysvar1111111111111111111111111111111111111`.

+The partition-data PDA will not be available to on-chain programs via syscall.

 Like traditional sysvars, the partitioned-rewards data PDAs should only be loadable as read-only.
 SIMD 0105 defines a method for demoting sysvar write locks, but depends on a list of addresses in code.
 If write-lock handling of